-Low-altitude aerial drones, operating in disaster zones, equipped with sensor suites capable of detecting people in need of aid, as well as packages of said aid (life jackets, first aid, etc.) to deliver, can serve as a first-response to disasters, potentially saving lives before rescue teams are even able to access affected areas.
+Low-altitude aerial drones, operating in disaster zones, can serve as a first-response to disasters, potentially saving lives before rescue teams are even able to access affected areas.

 Airborne drones (both high and low endurance) can assist search and rescue teams working in disaster zones by locating people in need of rescue.
 A fleet of small drones could cover many times as much ground as a single search helicopter at a fraction of the cost, allowing actual rescue teams to act more efficiently (given that the drones have already located survivors throughout the affected area).

-In the event that a hiker becomes lost in one of the world’s many expansive natural reserves (like American national parks), aerial drones could assist search teams in locating them using infrared camera suites, and either guiding the hiker to safety or guiding search teams to the hiker.
+In the event that a hiker becomes lost in one of the world’s many expansive natural reserves (like American national parks), aerial drones could assist search teams in locating them, either guiding the hiker to safety or guiding search teams to the hiker.

 Providing an aerial view with which to gather data on fires for first responders